QIWI-API/topup-wallet-docs/_topup_card_en.html.md

 ### Error response

-If QIWI Wallet server is unable to process the request, the response is as follows:
+If QIWI Wallet server is unable to process the request, the response is as described here.

 ~~~xml
 <?xml version="1.0" encoding="utf-8"?>